xmacex/xmacex.github.io/README.md

 ## A selection of talks

 - Software maintenance as materialization of common knowledge.
-Maintenance and Philosophy SIG of Technology of The Society for Philosophy and Technology, online, 2025.
+Maintenance and Philosophy SIG of The Society for Philosophy and Technology, online, 2025.
 - »If it looks like a signature…« A meditation on bodies and PDFs, with Tilman Richter.
 Medien\|Denken.
 Bochum, 2025.
 - Care, the computer, and us in virtual lifeworlds.
 Computer Care Day, Bochum, 2025.
 - Wow, PDF is such an assemblage: Let’s talk about network like, rhizomatic and unstable aspects of the Portable Document Format.
 RUSTlab lecture serie, Bochum, 2025.